0Days

 1 of 2

 Ray Manegre was elected president after the untimely death of Bill Smith in 1938: He lead in that capacity from 1939 until 1955.
 During his tenure, the rodeo grew up!
 In 1940, lights were added for night rodeos, and purses were increased.
 The St. Paul Rodeo Association became affiliated with the Northwest Rodeo and International Rodeo Associations as it continued to flourish.
 Growing crowds prompted construction of a new grandstand, bleachers and bucking chutes in 1945 which provided 6,000 covered seats and 3,000 bleacher seats.
-In 1956, we added another section of covered grandstand to bring us to our present total seating capacity of 10,500.
+In 1956, we added another section of covered grandstand to bring us to seating capacity of 10,000.

 In 1955, John McKillip, Sr., another of the original founders, became the third president of the rodeo association.
 Progress continued.
 In October, 1962, the area experienced a cyclone windstorm with winds to 130 miles per hour which demolished one of our bleacher sections.
 In the spring of '63, that was replaced; updating continued the following year when the old bucking chutes were replaced with a new 10-chute pipe and metal setup.
 The announcer's stand above the chutes was updated and enlarged, also.